mmistakes/minimal-mistakes/_drafts/zio-fibers.md

 The ZIO library is one of the implementations of the effect pattern available in Scala.
 Its primary effect type is `ZIO[R, E, A]`.
 We call the `R` type the _environment type_, representing the dependencies the effect needs to execute.
 Once executed, the effect can produce a result of type `A` or fail, producing a value of the type `E`.
 For these reasons, it's common to think about the type`ZIO[R, E, A]` as an _effectful_ version of the function type `R => Either[E, A]`.

-The default model of execution of the `ZIO` effect is synchronous.
+**The default model of execution of the `ZIO` effect is synchronous**.
 To start showing some code, let's model some valuable scenarios.
-So, we will model the wake-up routing of Bob.
+So, we will model the wake-up routine of Bob.
 Every morning, Bob wakes up, goes to the bathroom, then boils some water to finally prepare a cup of coffee:

 ```scala
 val bathTime = ZIO.succeed("Going to the bathroom")